SUNSET OF FURMANKIND

 “That was his girlfriend,” Aaron answered, “the one who talked him into joining the AHCP with her.”
 He looked over at the sheriff's interested expression and explained, “They were supposed to join together, but when the bus arrived to transport them up here to the Institute, she never showed up.
 After he got here, he contacted several mutual friends to see if they could find out why she didn't show, but they found that her phone had been disconnected and her apartment vacant without a forwarding address.”

-“The phone and apartment issues were no big surprise, since she would have done that prior to coming here anyway,” Gerard added.
+“The phone and apartment issues would not have been a surprise, since she would have done that prior to coming here anyway,” Gerard added.
 “He later assumed she'd found another boyfriend and convinced him to join the AHCP to get rid of him.”
 He looked at the director and the news clipping in his hands.
 “Do you think someone abducted her before she could meet him and that's what happened to her?”

 “Possibly,” Marcelo muttered, still poring over the article.